Body discovered in Rotorua mountain bike park

 Emergency services were in attendance.

-A mountain bike rider in the area said there was police tape up and it "doesn't look good".
+Mountain bike rider Ryan Gray who was riding in the area said there were police cars there and police tape was up.

+"Not often you see police cars in the forest so it can't be good.
+Thoughts are with friends and whānau of the person."

-He said the police had blocked off the Te Huinga trail which leads there.
+Gray said the police had blocked off the Te Huinga trail which leads there.

+Luka Ellis came for a mountain bike ride today to get out the house and said the Te Huinga Mini Downhill track was taped off so he turned around and came back.

+Ellis said saw the tape at the top end of the track, which loops on to Nursery Rd, and there was a police officer at the bottom end of the track.

 More to come.